ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 Sources used for the creation of the frontend and backend are found here

-#### React
 - [This video](https://www.youtube.com/watch?v=dGcsHMXbSOA&list=PLDyQo7g0_nsVHmyZZpVJyFn5ojlboVEhE) was used for learning the basics of react
 - [This](https://react-unity-webgl.dev/) is React-Unity-WebGL and it's documentation, the React package that allows for Unity WebGL compatability and communication
 - Video's 21, 22 and 23 in [this playlist](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d) for React routing
 - [This bit of code](https://github.com/jeffreylanters/react-unity-webgl/issues/22#issuecomment-1260546499) by a React-Unity-WebGL user for fixing a bug on Unity's end   when navigating to other pages on a site hosting a Unity WebGL game
 - [This video](https://www.youtube.com/watch?v=roxC8SMs7HU) and [this video](https://www.youtube.com/watch?v=75aTZq-qoZk&t=826s), both for setting up a Google           Authentication system

-#### .NET
 - [This video](https://www.youtube.com/watch?v=Fbf_ua2t6v4) and [this video](https://www.youtube.com/watch?v=Tj3qsKSNvMk), both for learning how to build a RESTful API
+- [This Article](https://learn.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=windows) for containerising a .NET app for Docker